Some leftover CSS was conflicting with the button styles within the builder.

 You now have complete freedom to toggle the visibility of any Bricks element using the left-visibility feature in Strict Editor View.

-Revamped Structure Shortcuts
+Revamped Structure Shortcuts including all elements and components

 The Right Shortcuts next to the structure panel have been redesigned to feature a new options icon.
 By clicking this icon, a modal opens where you can easily add or remove elements, including third-party ones.
 Additionally, you can rearrange the active elements by dragging and dropping them to customize the order.
 Now, you have complete control over your right shortcuts!